zixipay/zixipay.github.io/README.md

 Official Announcements regarding changes, downtime, etc. to the APIs will be posted on: **https://t.me/zixipay** and **https://twitter.com/zixipay**.

-Questions on API endpoints?
+Any questions about the API endpoints?
 Send an email to apisupport@zixipay.com

 Name | Description
 ------------ | ------------